ArtemBurenok/ArtemBurenok/README.md

 ###

 <p align="left">I'm Artem from Saint-Petersburg.
 I work in data analytics and artificial intelligence.
 I graduated in 2024 with a degree in Applied Mathematics and am currently enrolled in the Artificial Intelligence and Data Science program.<br><br>I started my journey as a Python developer.
 After that I worked as a data analyst in the banking industry.
 Then I worked as a data scientist.
-In this position I solved various problems related to computer vision and NLP.
-Now I am working as a data engineer.</p>
+In this position I solved various problems related to NLP.</p>

 ###